Secondary Teacher Training

 The course will start on Friday 2nd September 2022.
 You will spend most of your first 2 weeks undertaking central training in our training room in Roche.
 On completion of induction training, all trainees start their main school placement.

 For the majority of training weeks, trainee teachers are in their school placement for 4 days a week with one day reserved for General Professional Study days (GPS) and subject focused days, which take place at Plymstock School, in your placement school or online.

 All trainees need to undertake a second school placement.
-This normally happens from February half term until Easter.
+This normally happens from January until Easter.
 After the Easter holidays, trainees are back in their main placement.

 In The Learning Institute we believe a friendly and happy school environment constitutes creative and supportive learning platform for trainees.
 We work together with successful candidates in finding the right school for them to complete their training.